Smooth (singer): Career

 Later that year, she collaborated with the R&B group Immature on their single "We Got It" which was released as a single in 1996 and became a hit, peaking at #37 on the Hot 100 and #11 on the R&B chart.
 She would later collaborate with them again on the song "Watch Me Do My Thing".
 She released a stand-alone single, "Love & Happiness" which had some airplay on the R&B stations.

 In 1997, Smooth moved to Perspective Records, a joint venture with A&M Records and reintroduced herself as a R&B singer with alternative influences.
 She released her first single under the label, "Strawberries" that year, which became her biggest hit to date, peaking at #17 on R&B and #49 on the Hot 100.
 Her fourth album, Reality was released on March 10, 1998.
 It would peak at #48 on the R&B/Hip Hop Albums chart and #32 on the Heatseekers.
 One more single, "He Thinks She Don't Know" was released.

 In 2003, she rebranded herself once again, under the Needa S moniker.
 Two singles "Sensitive" and "Baby's Mama" were released, but her fifth studio album What? was eventually shelved.

-In 2013, it was announced she has joined the upcoming BET reality series Hip Hop Sisters which will focus on six female rappers' lives and their attempts to relaunch their careers.
-Other rappers confirmed to appear are MC Lyte, Lady of Rage, Monie Love, Lil Mama, and Yo-Yo.
+In 2013, it was announced she had joined the upcoming BET reality series Hip Hop Sisters which would focus on six female rappers' lives and their attempts to relaunch their careers.
+Other rappers confirmed to appear were MC Lyte, Lady of Rage, Monie Love, Lil Mama, and Yo-Yo.